-Figure 4: Context extraction

-The concept of dynamicity of the context, which lead to modify the state of the entities over the time, therefore require a multidimensional representation of the context for reasoning about the availability of devices and services.

-Time and space semantics
+On the time and space semantics

-As stated earlier, the services selection mechanism will have to reason about the availability of devices and services over the time and space from information provided by the semantic annotations.
-This approach involves defining a semantics for temporal and spatial dimensions.
+As stated earlier, the services selection mechanism has to reason about the devices and services availability over the time and space from information provided by the formal semantic annotations.
+This approach involves to provide a semantic description for temporal and spatial dimensions along with associated topological relationships allowing to compare individuals’ temporal or spatial properties.

 Temporal semantics